OFAC REGULATIONS STATUS (FOR AMERICAN PASSPORT HOLDERS)

 Food and Beverages

-All dining (breakfast and dinner) typically takes place at the Hotel Sol Cayo Caribe in one of the resort’s all-inclusive restaurants.
+For current Cayo Largo bookings and until the fishery is served from JA 1, all dining (breakfast and dinner) typically takes place at the Hotel Sol Cayo Caribe in one of the resort’s all-inclusive restaurants.
 The main restaurant always features a full service, expansive buffet.
 All meals are totally included in your package, and the dinner buffet always includes a full line-up of fruits, vegetables, seafood, meats, bread, desserts and more.
 The breakfast buffet each morning is equally as expansive, with omelets and eggs cooked-to-order, fruit, bread, meat and much more.
 Lunch each day is typically packed for your day on the water and includes sandwiches, chips, etc. Back at the resort, the bar tab and all drinks are included in your package!